osmosis-labs/mesh-security/docs/consumer/VirtualStaking.md

 However, there is an issue here, as we are staking on different validators.
 Imagine I have a cap of 100.
 80 is bonded to A.
-I request to bond 120 more to B, which turns into 20 bond to B. There is an actual ration of 4:1 A:B bonded, but the remote stakers have delegated at a ration of 2:3.
+I request to bond 120 more to B, which turns into 20 bond to B. There is an actual ration of 4:1 A:B bonded, but the remote stakers have delegated at a ratio of 2:3.
 This gets worse if eg. someone unbonds all A. We end up with 120 requested for B, but 80 delegated to A and 20 delegated to B.

 To properly handle this, we should use Redelegations to rebalance when the amounts are updated.